stacksjs/stacks/.stacks/README.md

 # Rapid Application Development

-This Stacks.js framework/package contains the core logic—its runtime, helpers, and CLI (excluding the IDE setup).
+Develop modern framework-agnostic web apps & libraries, faster.
+Stacks.js is a progressive full-stack framework with an approachable & easy-to-use onboarding experience.

 ## ☘️ Features

-The ultimate goal of the framework is to _help you_ build applications rapidly.
-Whether it's APIs, a component and/or function library, or simply a statically generate site.
-Stacks is a toolkit of composables, methods, and other goodies required to build optimized outputs.
-It's a highly optimized build process that automatically generates `.mjs` & `.cjs` library distributions for you, including its TypeScript types.
+The goal of the framework is to _help you_ build applications rapidly & more efficiently, removing the boilerplate wherever possible—and the learning curve!
+Whether it's APIs, a component and/or function library, or simply a statically generate site, Stacks is a toolkit of composables, methods, and other goodies, required to build optimized outputs.

+In other words, it's a highly optimized build process that automatically generates:

+- `.mjs` & `.cjs` library distributions, including its TypeScript types
+- a highly-performant JavaScript production-ready server to be deployed anywhere (e.g. Netlify, Vercel, AWS, etc.)

 Other included core features are: